ove/ove-apps/packages/ove-app-videos/README.md

 }
 ```

-The player is selected automatically based on the URL: Any YouTube URL uses the YouTube player and all other URLs use the HTML5 player.
+The player is selected automatically based on the URL: Any YouTube URL uses the YouTube player, any URL for a file with an `.otv` extension uses the tiled video player, and all other URLs use the HTML5 player.
 By default, all videos will play muted.
 An optional property, `unmuted` can be set to `true` to play videos unmuted.

 ## Launching the App